by Gregory J Hobbs, Jr.

 Membership of the Court

-The current members of the Colorado Supreme Court are Chief Justice Michael L. Bender; Justice Gregory J. Hobbs, Jr.; Justice Nancy E. Rice; Justice Nathan "Ben" Coats; Justice Allison H. Eid; Justice Monica M. Márquez, and Justice Brian D. Boatright.
+The current members of the Colorado Supreme Court are Chief Justice Nancy E. Rice; Justice Gregory J. Hobbs, Jr.; Justice Nathan "Ben" Coats; Justice Allison H. Eid; Justice Monica M. Márquez, Justice Brian D. Boatright, and Justice William W. Hood, III.

 The Role of the Chief Justice and Staff to the Justices